 Connect Specifying Username MySQL/MariaDB Database From Command Line

-Default behavior of the mysql command is using the current user name.
+The default behavior of the MySQL command is using the current user name.
 We can provide the user name explicitly with the

 -u option and the user name.
 In this example, we will connect with the user name root